IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 </p>

-For the experiment with two baffles with alternating orientation, with 2 holes of 7.74 mm diameter under the water line, the data is modeled most accurately by the CMFR model.
+For the experiment, two baffles were used that have 4 holes of 7.74 mm diameter vertically aligned were placed so that the holes would be on alternating sides of the reactor.
+With 2 holes of 7.74 mm diameter under the water line, the data is modeled most accurately by the CMFR model.
 This is seen in the beginning of the experiment, where the CMFR model more closely aligns with the measured data during the initial spike in dye in the effluent.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/four_baffles.png?raw=true" heights=110 width=427> </p>